Faster Equatable and Hashable conformances

 5 min read

 Compiler-synthesized conformance in Swift is a powerful tool that accelerates development by reducing boilerplate code.
-For protocols like Equatable and Hashable, the compiler can automatically generate the required implementations, a convenience that is widely utilized.
+For protocols like Equatable and Hashable, the compiler can automatically generate the required implementations—a convenience that is widely utilized.
 However, this automation, like any abstraction, comes with trade-offs.
 The default behavior can introduce significant and non-obvious performance bottlenecks, particularly in systems that rely on a clear concept of object identity.

 The Performance Cost of Synthesized Conformance

 When the Swift compiler synthesizes conformance for Equatable and Hashable, it applies a simple, universal rule: every stored property of the type is included in the comparison or hashing logic.
-For a struct with several value-type properties, the overhead is often negligible.
+For a struct with a few value-type properties, the overhead is often negligible.
 However, for more complex data structures, the cost can become substantial.

 Consider a model that includes a collection: